SakulFlee/sakulflee.github.io/public/api/blog/posts/notes/design_pattern/strategy_pattern/Strategy_Pattern.md

 One step further would be to say that if *something* happens, the behavior will be switched to another one.

-### Real-World Example
+### Real-World Examples

-A *strategy pattern* can be applied to nearly everything that is more or less the same object, but behaves differently.
+In the real world, a *strategy pattern* can be applied to nearly everything, that is somewhat similar but behaves differently.

-// TODO
-For example animal behavior.
+An excellent example would be animal behaviors.
-Many animals prefer to hide from predators, others actively engage into a fight.
+Some animals prefer to hide from predators, others are the predators.
+Many, if not all, also change their behavior depending on their situation.

 Even something simple as animal sounds can be expressed with a *strategy pattern*.
 Some dogs tend to bark, others rather howl.
 But most of them can also growl!

-For each slight modification or difference of similar things, a *strategy pattern* may can be used.
+For each slight modification or difference of similar things, a *strategy pattern* may be used.
-For animal behavior there would be one *behavior* for hiding and one for attacking.
-Dogs would have three.
-Two to differentiate between barking and howling and one that is almost always exchangeable: growling.